leraZM/rijksmuseum-api/README.md

 - The API tests are located in `tests/api-tests` folder
 - The tests include both **successful and unsuccessful scenarios**.
-- Validation covers **status codes, response schemas validation and custome fields**.
+- Validation covers **status codes, response schemas and custom fields validation**.

 ## 🐞 Found Bugs Marked with `.fail()`